 Dogs do not experience "heart attacks" in the same way that humans do.
 However, they can experience heart failure that ultimately stops the heart.

 Cardiac arrest (or cardiopulmonary arrest) occurs when the circulatory and respiratory systems cease to function.
 Simply put, it means that the heart has stopped functioning.
 A working heart muscle pumps oxygenated blood throughout the body.
 When the heart stops pumping blood, the body cannot function.
 Cardiac arrest is a cause of death.

 When a dog experiences cardiac arrest, the process is rapid.
 The dog will collapse, lose consciousness, and stop breathing (not necessarily in that order).
 All other bodily functions will rapidly begin to shut down.
 Unless the dog can be resuscitated within minutes, death will occur.
 Generally speaking, a dog cannot survive if the brain and other organs are deprived of oxygen for more than about four to six minutes.

 Sadly, the chance of successful cardiopulmonary resuscitation after cardiac arrest is low.
-Additionally, even if the dog can be resuscitated, continued survival is statistically unlikely.
-However, the chances of survival often depend on the actual cause of the cardiac arrest.
+Even if the dog can be resuscitated, continued survival is statistically unlikely.
+However, the chances of survival often depend on the actual cause of cardiac arrest.

 Causes of Cardiac Arrest in Dogs

 There are many different conditions that can lead to cardiac arrest in dogs.
 Some are medical emergencies that require immediate veterinary attention.
 Others are chronic diseases or even dormant conditions.
 The outcome depends on the severity of the damage to the heart and other organs as well as the advancement of the disease process itself.